Childcare Volunteer Program in India - Delhi

 What to expect and how you'll make an impact

 Children growing up in India often face significant challenges including struggling for food, shelter, education and healthcare.
 However, dedicated assistance with both traditional and social education can make a genuine difference to their lives.
-Volunteers can provide valuable support to disadvantaged communities by helping at busy childcare centers and relieving local teachers of some of their heavy workload - which in turn allows them to focus on quality education for the children.
+Volunteers can provide valuable support to disadvantaged communities by helping at busy childcare centres and relieving local teachers of some of their heavy workload - which in turn allows them to focus on quality education for the children.

 Childcare volunteer duties often include: